Prior authorization does not fail because payers are slow.

 Most teams focus on speed.
 Payers focus on alignment and evidence.

 Authorization delays are rarely caused by submission volume alone.
-They are driven by patterns that are invisible without reporting.
+They are driven by patterns that are invisible without insight.
 Documentation gaps, payer-specific interpretation, and inconsistent follow-up create friction that compounds over time.

 Without analytics, teams are left reacting to individual cases instead of understanding trends across payers, regions, and policies, leaving prior authorization unpredictable, even when effort and efficiency appear high.